 When Josephine Bale (b.
 1834) married Burwell Harbour around 1852 they stayed at his father's house for three years.
 In 1850 that house was in District 27 of Cherokee County, Alabama.
-The John Harbour farm was five houses away from the John Bale farm at Goshen in 1840 and likely at the same place in 1850, namely the strip of Southern Cherokee County that was in 1840 part of Benton County (illustration below).
+The John Harbour farm was five houses away from the John Bale farm at Goshen in 1840, the strip of southern Cherokee County that was in 1840 part of Benton County (illustration below).
 Mary probably moved in with Josephine at the Harbour family home in 1852, and in 1855 remained with Josephine when her husband moved her to a plantation at State Line, Georgia, north of Cave Spring.

 The 1860 Census for Floyd County, Livingston District (page 343, Wm.
 Johnson, enumerator, date 28 July, 1860)

 shows the couple at dwelling no. 1433: B. S. Harbour, farmer,

 $3500 in real estate, $4480 in personal property, born Virginia; and

 J[osephine] Harbour, 23, domestic, born Alabama.
 The post office was

 shown as Thomas's Mills.
 The couple's five children lived

 adjacent at dwelling 1434 with head of household Patsey Harbour, 48,

 domestic, born Virginia, deaf -- a mother or aunt of Burwell Harbour.